-The Honorable Katy Anthes Commissioner of Education Colorado Department of Education 201 East Colfax Avenue Denver, CO 80203-1799
+The Honorable Susana Córdova Commissioner of Education Colorado Department of Education 201 East Colfax Ave.
+Denver, CO 80203

-Dear Commissioner Anthes:
+Dear Commissioner Córdova:

-The U.S. Department of Education (Department) received your written plan for a reasonable level of tolerance when calculating whether the Colorado Department of Education (CDE) has met State maintenance of equity requirements under the American Rescue Plan Act of 2021 (ARP Act).
+The U.S. Department of Education (Department) received your written plan for a reasonable level of tolerance when calculating whether the Colorado Department of Education (CDE) has met State maintenance of equity requirements in fiscal year (FY) 2023 under the American Rescue Plan Act of 2021 (ARP Act).
 This written plan applies only to a subset of Colorado's local educational agencies (LEAs).

 The ARP Act State maintenance of equity requirements help ensure that State funding supports LEAs with high concentrations of poverty and the students who have been subject to longstanding opportunity gaps in our education system and experienced the greatest impact from the COVID-19 pandemic.
-These requirements are vital for ensuring that States maintain funding to address the impact of the pandemic on students' education, and for protecting students in high-poverty LEAs from disproportionate cuts if reductions in State effort do occur.
+These requirements are vital for ensuring that States maintain funding to address the impact of the pandemic on students' education, and for protecting students in highneed and highest-poverty LEAs from disproportionate cuts if reductions in State effort do occur.